sstover25/README_generator/README.md

 ## Description

 ```
-The README.md generator was created to ease the process of creating a README.md file for future <br />
+The README.md generator was created to ease the process of creating a README.md file for future
 projects.
-It accepts information about the project, including the title, description, licenses, etc., <br />
+It accepts information about the project, including the title, description, licenses, etc.,
 and then it compiles all of that information into a README template.
 ```